Toyota Tundra: 2014–2021

 Toyota retuned the suspension with new damping rates to improve the ride quality over the previous models.
 The steering rack was re-valved to improve the steering feel.
-The Tundra line-up included a new premium luxury model called the 1794.
+The Tundra lineup included a new premium luxury model called the 1794.
 The 2014 Tundra was available in five trim levels, the SR, SR5, Limited, Platinum, and 1794.
-For the 2014 model year, Toyota discontinued the regular cab Tundra with the 6.5 ft box, but other configurations remain the same.
+For the 2014 model year, Toyota discontinued the regular cab Tundra with the 6.5 ft box, but other configurations remained the same.